Ruulul/hyper-nostr/README.md

 - NOTICE: Reporting errors
     - Format: `["NOTICE", <message>]`
     - The only Notice this server implements is `"Unrecognized event"`, for when there is no match for the event kind sent.
+## Troubleshooting
+- `Batch is out-of-date.
+Did you commit another batch in parallel?`
+    - This is corrupted data.
+I am still trying to narrow the source of that.
+Quick fix: `rm .hyper-nostr-relay -R` (on the same place you ran `hyper-nostr`)
 ## License
 MIT